geoffvrijmoet/training-daydreamers-com-backend/guidelines/development-log.md

 ### 🎯 Current To-Do Items / Questions for AI (Latest)

-*   there's an issue when changing or adding data in the settings page. for example, if i update the description of a key concept, while i do see the update if i go to mongodb atlas, i don't see the update when i refresh the settings page or when i add the key concept to a report card. note this is only an issue with the production instance of the app, the vercel-deployed version. the production instance (localhost) works fine.

 *   on the client end on Safari (not an issue on Chrome), user is unable to upload the liability waiver pdf.

-*   we should build out the `app/portal/page.tsx` file, to function similarly to the `app/portal/calendar/page.tsx` file -- to let the client help us find them in the system so we can find their client _id and give them the ability to really use the portal, access the calendar page (`app/portal/calendar/[id]/page.tsx`) and the client details page (`app/portal/clients/[id]/page.tsx`).

 *   the following should be done for both the client-side and the admin-side client intake (`app/portal/intake/page.tsx` for client-side, `app/(main)/clients/new/page.tsx` for admin-side):
     *   have a "Additional Contact" field that allows for another name, email and phone number to be added -- make this super friendly for when both clients are essentially going to be equally responsible for the dog, and have equal amounts of access to the portal / equal amounts of communication from Madeline. think of this as a "co-owner" field. be creative and thoughtful in how you implement it, both from UI and backend mongodb/model perspective.